-Livonia Housing Commission is a Public Housing Agency in Livonia, Michigan that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+Livonia Housing Commission is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+As of May 27th, 2022, Livonia Housing Commission has 1 waiting lists that are open now or opening soon.

 Livonia Housing Commission serves Livonia.